yugabyte/yugabyte-db/doc/cypher-query-language.rst

 |project| stores floating-point numbers in IEEE 754 binary64 format.

-It support the following formats along with scientific notation.
+It supports the following formats along with scientific notation.

 - ``0.``
 - ``.0``
-- ``0.0``

 Also, the following values are supported.